 Extra perk.
 You can get a multi-tasking cat door that comes with an attached cleaning brush that automatically grooms your cat every time she wanders in and out!
 You can find it on Amazon here.

 Let your cat explore the area

 Keep an eye on your cat while she’s outside to make sure she doesn’t appear distressed or try to run off in a panic.
 This is especially true if she has rarely been outside before or there may be other animals in the area.
 Even when she sees the kitty litter, it may take her a while to get the idea that it’s an acceptable place to go.

 Continue to allow your cat to go out and explore the designated area while she gets used to it.

 Cats are more likely to want to go within 20 minutes of eating.
 You usually won’t need to take her over to the designated spot or praise her for using that spot.
 Cats are clever creatures so she can figure it out if some of her kitty litter is there and it’s easy to bury her waste.

 Don’t worry about it if she doesn’t want to go outside right away, though.
 It can take several tries.

 Mix a little dirt from the area with the kitty litter

 Once you’ve had a few successful tries, start adding a little dirt so she can get used to the way that the designated area smells when she goes.
 Continue taking her out on a regular basis after she eats.

-Try taking her litter box outside if she seems to be taking a while to catch on
+Try taking her litter box outside if kitty is not catching on

 You want to be careful with this method because she may still try to go in the area where the litter box was.
 Block off that area so your cat can’t get to it and continue taking her outside.
 Put the litter box near the cat door and, when she finally does start using it, gradually move the box toward the designated spot.